-Students receive individualized attention through academic advising.
-Faculty Advisors specialize in helping students understand academic policies and degree requirements, develop meaningful education plans, and utilize resources that enrich and support the educational experience.
-Faculty Advisors support students as they transition into the SACN learning community and guide students to academic success.
-Academic advising has been shown to positively impact student retention and degree attainment rates.
+Students receive individualized attention through the process of academic advising.
+Academic Advisors specialize in helping students understand academic policies and degree requirements, develop meaningful education plans, and utilize resources that enrich and support the educational experience.
+Academic advisors support students as they transition into the SACN learning community and guide students to academic success.
+Academic advising has been shown to have a positive impact on student retention and degree attainment rates.